mtraver/environmental-sensor/client_go/README.md

           Google Cloud IoT Core registry ID

 ## Footnotes
-<sup>1</sup> The Raspberry Pi 3 B uses the BCM2837 SoC, which is an ARMv8 chip,
+<sup>1</sup> "How can this be!?
+The Raspberry Pi 3 B uses the BCM2837, a 64-bit
-but my Raspberry Pi 3 B (which is revision `a02082`) runs ARMv7 executables but not ARMv8 executables.
-It is...unclear to me what is going on here.
+ARMv8 SoC!" you exclaim.
+"That is correct," I reply, "but Raspbian is 32-bit only so the chip runs in 32-bit mode.
+It therefore cannot execute ARMv8 binaries."